KDE/digikam-doc/showfoto_editor/showfoto_setup.rst

         The Showfoto Stand-Alone Editor Setup Misc Appearance Page

-    - As Appearance, **System** tab is also a reduced version than digiKam.
+    - As Appearance, the **System** tab is also a reduced version than digiKam one.
 See :ref:`this section <system_settings>` for details.

     .. figure:: images/showfoto_setup_misc_system.webp
         :alt:
         :align: center

         The Showfoto Stand-Alone Editor Setup Misc System Page